Noack-Oy/fnx51/docs/0x00-bare-metal/index.markdown

 # Blank Check

-Before we can load our own code into the microcontroller, we need to make sure that there isn't any code in there already.
-This is because it uses a special kind of memory called "flash ROM" to store the code.
-This kind of memory can be written to multiple times, but writing can only change individual bits from 1 to 0.
-The only way to get back from 0 to 1 is to erase an entire page of memory all at once, which changes all bits back to 1, also known as the "blank" state.
+Before we can load our own code into the microcontroller, we can make sure that there isn't any code in there already.
+This is not strictly necessary, because the writing new code automatically erases previous contents.
+However, it is a good sanity check to see if we can send complex commands to the bootloader and get the expected result.

 {% include_relative blank-check.ser %}